 Indeed, it’s hard to root against any of the characters.

 Timmy grates.
 He’s supposed to seem precocious but comes across as cloying.
 Before bowing out, Mitchum blows his nest egg on the train set Timmy wanted.
 When Timmy realizes this will leave Mitchum broke, he packs up the train, overflowing a box too big to wrap his arms around, and treks out to the department store, determined to return it.
 He’s bumped and jostled in the elevator by oblivious adults, and parts of the train fall out and break.
 By the time he reaches the toy department, he’s in tears.
-It’s a scene intended to break our hearts, but it only tried my patience, marring an otherwise pleasant diversion.
+It’s a scene intended to break our hearts, but it only tried my patience.
+A speed-bump in an otherwise pleasant journey.